How To Deal With Difficult People Without Losing Your Cool

 Family members who never look on the bright side of life.
 Neighbors who would like you to know that the sound of your kids’ playing in the backyard interrupted their nap.
 Coworkers who can’t help but micromanage everything.
 There’s no shortage of difficult people who enter your orbit and cause your blood pressure to redline.
 Unless you want to go full hermit, there’s rarely a way to avoid them.
 Such people are just a part of life.
 There are, however, plenty of tactics you can employ to better handle difficult people and keep your frustration at bay.

 So, what makes difficult people so persistently, well, difficult?
 Ian Parker, clinical director of mental health treatment center Newport Healthcare says lack of empathy is at the heart of the problem.
 “I often think of difficult people as those who are standing in line at a restaurant and begin to act as if they are the only ones who are waiting for their service,” he says.
-“They begin badgering the staff, demanding to speak with a manager, and can be thrown into a fit of anger over small or perceived slights.
-In short, they lack awareness and empathy.”
+“They begin badgering the staff, demanding to speak with a manager, and can be thrown into a fit of anger over small or perceived slights.”
+In short, Parker says, such people “lack awareness and empathy.”

 Now, people are people and might just be having a bad day.
+Walk a mile in someone else’s shoes, and so on.
 But sometimes folks are chronically difficult.
-So, what, then, is the best way to handle difficult people without losing your cool?
-Mental health professionals say that the damage of difficult people can be minimized through patience, empathy, and some self-interrogation.
-Here’s their advice.
+Mental health professionals say that the damage of can be minimized through patience, empathy, and some self-interrogation.
+Oh, and not being difficult yourself helps, too.

-3. Kill the Headlights and Put in Neutral
+3. Kill The Headlights And Put It In Neutral

 Psychologist Jaime Zuckerman recommends treating difficult people with the stone-faced “just the facts, ma’am” demeanor of a ’50s TV cop.
 With difficult people, you always want to stay neutral in your responses to them,” Zuckerman says.
 “So, if they start screaming or become arrogant, you don’t want to meet them where they’re at.
 Stay fact based and at ease.”